Cherreads

 Mia's door was open.

-She was standing in front of the wall beside the window — the wall that caught the evening light at this hour, turning it a warm shade that sat somewhere between gold and amber.
-She had her hand raised, palm flat against the plaster, and she was very still in the way she was still when she was doing the thing she did that had no name, the thing that their mother never commented on and Hana treated as simply part of Mia's specific operating system.
+She was standing in front of the wall beside the window — the one that caught the evening light and turned it gold.
+Her hand was raised, palm flat against the plaster, and she was completely still in the way she went still when she was doing the thing she did that had no name.
+The thing their mother never commented on and Hana treated as just part of how Mia worked.

 Ren stopped in the doorway.